All you need to know about how to deal with anxiety

 So what should you eat for your brain?

 Brain foods are real foods.
 Your brain is made of healthy animal fats.
 The sort you find in small oily fish, like wild salmon, mackerel, anchovies, sardines and herrings.
 Healthy brain fats are also found in abundance in pastured animal products.
-Things like red meat, pastured organic pork, pastured poultry and their eggs, and wild game.
+Foods like red meat, pastured organic pork, pastured poultry and their eggs, and wild game.
 And in their fat and organs.

 Your brain also contains huge amounts of the nutrient cholesterol, which is vital for us to live.